 The DS200 Tabulator is designed to tabulate the elections results.
 After a voter marks the ballot, the ballot is inserted into the DS200 for their votes to be counted.
 To ensure the highest level of cyber-security, the DS200 Tabulators located at each polling place are NOT connected to the internet, and the election results are NOT reported to the main counting office via online transmission.

 DS450 Central Count Scanner

-The DS450 is a high-speed ballot scanner that can tabulate ballots as fast as 70 per minute, all the while having the same precision and error-less tabulation accuracy as our DS200 units.
-The DS450’s primary duty is to tabulate Vote by Mail ballots and have results able for reporting by the close of polls on election day.
+The DS450 is a high-speed ballot scanner that can tabulate ballots as fast as 70 per minute, all while having the same precision and error-less tabulation accuracy as our DS200 units.
+The DS450’s primary duty is to tabulate Vote by Mail ballots and have results available for reporting by the close of polls on election day.
 Like our other equipment, this reporting is done by media stick and is in no way connected to any kind of internet or intranet system.

 Reporting of Election Results